OutKick: Fox acquisition

 On May 6, 2021, Fox Sports' parent company Fox Corporation announced that it would acquire OutKick Media for an undisclosed amount; Travis stated that the sale would help to "further [accelerate] the growth of our audience".
 Variety assessed OutKick as having similarities in content and audience to Barstool Sports, which also saw a massive increase in internet popularity from 2020 to 2021.
-On May 27, 2021, Travis announced that he would leave the OutKick radio show to host The Clay Travis and Buck Sexton Show, a conservative talk radio show being billed as a successor to The Rush Limbaugh Show.
+On May 27, 2021, Travis announced that he would leave the OutKick radio show to host The Clay Travis and Buck Sexton Show, a conservative talk radio show with Premiere Networks being billed as a successor to The Rush Limbaugh Show.

 The website hired social media personality Tomi Lahren as a new personality to host its afternoon opinion talk-show in June 2022.

 After its acquisition by Fox, OutKick grew from 10 employees prior to the acquisition to over 50, and opened a new larger office in Nashville in March 2023.

 On July 31, 2023, Fox News streaming service Fox Nation began to carry OutKick video content, including episodes of its shows OutKick The Show, Tomi Lahren Is Fearless and Gaines For Girls following their premieres on OutKick and YouTube.

 On January 25, 2024, it was announced that wrestler Tyrus—a Fox News contributor and regular panelist on its talk show Gutfeld!—would helm a new show for the platform entitled Maintaining with Tyrus.
 As of 2024, OutKick's annual revenue was estimated at somewhere between $345,000 and $620,000.
-In September 2025, Travis revealed on the OutKick The Show podcast that an OutKick television program was in development for Fox Sports 1.
+In September 2025, Travis revealed on the OutKick The Show podcast that an OutKick television series would premiere on Fox Sports 1 "in a couple of weeks".
+The weekly series—titled Outkick The Show with Clay Travis—premiered on September 17.

+In June 2026, Travis announced that he would step down from his role as head of OutKick, as the site began to be brought directly under the Fox News Digital division.
+Travis will continue to serve as a Fox News contributor under a multi-year contract, and continue to host OutKick the Show on FS1.
+The integration took effect on August 24, 2026, with the site introducing a new logo, as well as new content verticals such as OutKick Outdoors, and OutKick Dropkick for professional wrestling coverage, On August 18, Fox News Digital announced that it had signed former WFAN morning host Craig Carton to host the podcast The Craig Carton Show, which will air new episodes on Mondays, Wednesdays, and Fridays.